Disulfiram for the Treatment of Alcoholism

 Disulfiram is considered to be an effective means of preventing short-term alcohol use.
 The negative sensations it triggers cause an individual to not want to drink, but this effect cannot prevent a long-term relapse.

 As a result, the drug is most effective as part of an overall alcoholism recovery plan.
-It does not ‘cure’ the condition on its own, but works in conjunction with other treatment methods.
+It does not ‘cure’ the condition on its own, but works in conjunction with other treatment methods at rehab.

 For example, the drug does not reduce the impact of withdrawal symptoms, nor does it dampen an individual’s alcohol cravings.
 These things can be helped in other ways, and so Disulfiram must be combined with other treatments in order to achieve it optimum effectiveness.